Meet the Counseling Services Staff

 Justin T King, M.Ed, LCPC,CPRP, Counselor

 Justin King obtained a Bachelor’s in Behavioral Science from Wilmington University.
 He subsequently obtained his Masters in Clinical Mental Health Counseling from THE University of Maryland Eastern Shore.
 Before taking his current role at UMES, Mr. King spent thirteen years at the Worcester County Health Department.
 He had various roles in Mental Health Case Management and the Adult and Adolescent Psychiatric Rehabilitation Program working with diverse populations.
 Justin co-facilitated several specialty mental health groups which included Anger Management, Sex Offenders and Co-Occurring disorders with a focus on mindfulness and grounding strategies, Mr. King remains committed to assisting others learning techniques to promote a better understanding of how negative core beliefs affect our reactions in everyday life.
 Besides mindfulness, Mr. King is interested in training and providing therapy from a solution focused and rational emotive behavioral therapy perspective.
-Justin currently devotes some of his time serving as the President of the local UMES Tri-county Alumni Chapter and a member of the UMES National Alumni Association’s executive board.
 To refill his own cup after giving to others, Justin likes to read, work out, and play video games when he has the time.

 Ms. Melanie Spencer earned both her undergraduate and graduate degrees from the University of Maryland Eastern Shore.
-Ms. Spencer graduated in 2004 with her undergraduate degree in Human Ecology, and in 2012 with her masters in Education.
-Since graduation, Ms. Spencer has gained experience in outpatient clinical settings working with diverse populations with mental health and substance abuse issues, and has also been trained in crisis response and treating trauma.
-Ms. Spencer’s counseling philosophy embodies a holistic approach that examines the mind, body, and spirit.
-She can be reached by email at mfspencer@umes.edu.
+Since graduating with her Master’s Degree in Education, Ms. Spencer has gained experience working in outpatient clinical settings with diverse populations who were struggling with mental health and substance abuse issues.
+Ms. Spencer has experience in program development and coordination from her previous employment and is board approved to supervise both licensed graduate professional counselors (LGPC) and licensed graduate addictions counselors (LGADC); and has been trained in crisis response and treating trauma.
+Ms. Spencer also serves as an adjunct teacher in the Education Department, teaching graduate level classes.
+Ms. Spencer’s counseling philosophy embodies a holistic approach that supports the mind, body, and spirit.
+In her spare time, Ms. Spencer likes to spend time with her family, connect with nature, attend music festivals, and is an avid RPG gamer.

 Mrs. Deborah Williams graduated from the University of Maryland Eastern Shore with both her Master’s degree in Rehabilitation and Counseling and her